ntsd/ntsd.github.io-old/_posts/2020-2-9-aria2-max-connections-per-server.md

 autoreconf -i
 ```

-Run config you that you just create.
+Run config that you just create.

 ``` bash
 ./configure
 ```

-I'll just using the default configuration.
+I'll just use the default configuration.

-If you want more details of it you can just copy steps from homebrew script here <https://github.com/Homebrew/homebrew-core/blob/master/Formula/aria2.rb>.
+If you want more details of it you can just copy steps from the homebrew script here <https://github.com/Homebrew/homebrew-core/blob/master/Formula/aria2.rb>.

-Generate make file.
+Use make file to compile the code

 ``` bash
 make